 - Then, both parties must complete and sign Disclosure Statements upon agreement of the sales price and terms and there is acceptance of an offer.
 Both the buyer and the seller benefit from full disclosure.

 - Due Diligence on the part of the buyer.
 If the business is as described, the buyer waives the conditions and the deal closes.
-The deal is renegotiated or canceled, and there will be a refund of the deposit check if due diligence does not support statements.
+If due diligence does not support the statements, the parties will renegotiate or cancel the deal, and the deposit check will be refunded.

 - When required, assist the buyer in obtaining finance approval.

-- Make sure the whole transaction is documented in writing, including any contingencies and contingency deletions.
-People forget things that aren’t written down, which can lead to conflicts and litigation.
+- It is important to document the entire transaction in writing, including any contingencies and contingency deletions.
+Oftentimes, people forget things that are not written down, which can result in conflicts and legal disputes.

 - Prepare the closing attorney’s escrow instructions.
 The instructions will include a notification to creditors of the bulk sale, which will reflect the conditions of the purchase agreement.